Special counsel Jack Smith issues revised indictment in Trump election case

 Does a presidential candidate’s military service still matter to US voters?

 Still, the central charge remains the same: that Trump attempted to subvert the 2020 presidential election and overturn his loss to Democrat Joe Biden.
-He has long claimed, falsely and without evidence, that widespread voter fraud marred the 2020 race.
+Trump has long claimed, falsely and without evidence, that widespread voter fraud marred the 2020 race.

-The reworked case, unfolding in Washington, DC, is one of four indictments Trump faces.
+The reworked case, unfolding in Washington, DC, is one of four indictments against Trump.
 He is the first US president to face and be convicted of criminal charges.

 Only one of the four cases, however, has culminated in a conviction: In May, Trump was found guilty of 34 charges of falsifying business records in New York.
-Even that verdict has been thrown into potential legal limbo as a result of the recent Supreme Court decision granting broad immunity to presidential actions.
+Even that verdict has been thrown into potential legal limbo as a result of a recent Supreme Court decision granting broad immunity to presidential actions.

 What was the Supreme Court’s decision?